Overcoming Your Midafternoon Energy Slump

 sources of energy that digest the quickest.
-Go for whole-grain breads and cereals, hummus, fresh fruits, vegetables and vegetable sticks, pasta, and rice.
+Go for whole-grain breads and cereals, fresh fruits, vegetables and vegetable sticks, pasta, beans, or brown rice.
 Even spring rolls or burritos can do the trick.
-To hold hunger at bay for longer, choose protein foods that take longer to digest like peanut butter or cheese.
+To hold hunger at bay for longer, choose protein foods that take longer to digest like nuts, peanut butter, or cheese.
 Instead of looking at snacks as extras, treat them as mini-meals that contribute to body going.
 Try fruits and vegetables to boost your intake of vitamins, minerals, and fiber.
 Choose plain nonfat yogurt or café lattes made with skim milk to get protein